Tag Archives: Tolomato Island GA

 Sragglers from their native Central and South America, Black-bellied Whistling Ducks (Dendrocygna autumnalis) have been expanding their range in recent years.
 There is a small but healthy flock in the pond beside the Tolomato Island causeway.
 They’re fascinating to watch and are generally not very wary of human presence.

 One of Coastal Georgia’s most important yet little-known landmarks is located just outside Darien off Georgia Highway 99, on Tolomato Island near the historic community of Carneghan.
 Though surrounded by a quiet community of modern homes and vacation homes, the ruins are well-preserved and considered an important resource by the people of Tolomato Island.
 The area was originally known simply as “The Thicket”.
+Like most industrial and grand architectural sites on the coast, this location was only possible by the labor of enslaved people.
+Even in newer, official markings of these places, this fact is omitted.

 Text of Historic Marker on nearby Georgia Highway 99: